 For example, this video is an (exquisite) performance, but it’s more on the wavelength of the tangasm I’m talking about. . . sexual but much more subtle.

 Don’t get me wrong.
 It’s not that I don’t love sex.
 I am very pro-sex.
 I love sex.
 There is a potency and beauty in sex, penetration, and intimacy mixed with love, or even without love, that is distinct.
 And yet, I started to wonder if I I had to give up sex or tango for the rest of my life, which would I give up?
 I started to ask a few dancer friends which they would choose.
 After a tanda, Karen, one of my favorite “queer” tango dancers (a woman who dances the lead), told me, “I don’t want to live in a universe like that.
 Just the fact that you have tango and sex together in this sentence says something.” ”What?”
 She wouldn’t say it. ”You mean that tango feels very good,” I said.
 “Yes,” Karen said, smiling.
 Is tango always better than sex?
 No.

 Four years later after the first tangasm, I have a boyfriend who does not dance tango, and I find myself staying home with him often rather than going out to dance.
 Tango is not always better than sex.
 It depends on the partner, the connection.
 On the other hand, I am still going away to Buenos Aires for three months and leaving him to dance tango at the source because the true tango embrace is that powerful.
 I need my dose.

 In the end, Karen is right.
 One does not want to live in a universe where you have to give up either tango or sex.

-Join me for an upcoming 7-day TANGO ADVENTURE in BUENOS AIRES!
+Decide for yourself in an upcoming 7-day TANGO ADVENTURE in BUENOS AIRES.